arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 - Default encryption
 - Advanced settings

-All these parameters are explained briefly within the bucket creation process.
+Each configuration option is briefly explained within the S3 bucket creation process.

 ![Bucket creation (1)](assets/s3_bucket_create_1.png)

 ![Bucket creation (2)](assets/s3_bucket_create_2.png)

-The important configuration here is the **General configuration** in our case.
-The bucket name **must be** defined and **General purpose** bucket is selected for the purpose of the present integration.

-The rest of the configuration can be left with **Default** values that were selected and configured when the bucket creation process started.

-Proceed to **Submit** bucket creation with the defined configuration.
-The following image shows when a general purpose bucket has been created successfully after submission.
+For this integration, the key configuration is the bucket name, and the bucket type is set to **General purpose** under the **General configuration** section.

+Other settings can remain at their **default values** unless specific customizations are needed.

+After defining the required settings, proceed to **Submit** the bucket creation.
+Once successfully created, the bucket will be listed under **General purpose buckets**.

-In this process, we created the **Temporary bucket** to store the Lambda binaries and **CloudFormation template (CFT)**.
-The name assigned to this bucket is: **lambdas3binaries**.
+This process creates the **temporary bucket** to store the **Lambda binaries** and the **CloudFormation template (CFT)**.
+The assigned bucket name is **lambdas3binaries** in this example.

 ![Lambda Binary & CFT Bucket](assets/s3_bucket_lambdas3bin.png)

 #### Temporary Bucket

-The **lambdas3binaries** bucket needs to have:
+The **lambdas3binaries** bucket is used to store the required deployment files.
+The following files must be uploaded to this bucket:

 - [Lambda binaries](https://github.com/arduino/aws-s3-integration/releases) (`.zip` file)
 - [CloudFormation template (CFT)](https://github.com/arduino/aws-s3-integration/releases) (`.yaml` file)

-Please download the binaries and CFT file to upload to the **lambdas3binaries** bucket.

-Enter the **lambdas3binaries** bucket within the general purpose buckets and you will able to see different options available for the bucket as shown in the image below:
+To upload the files, navigate to **Amazon S3** and open the **`lambdas3binaries`** bucket.
+The available options for managing the bucket will be displayed:

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_lambdas3bin_setup_1.png)

-Choose the **Upload** option within the **Objects** tab.
-You can manually upload the binaries and CFT files using the browser explorer or drag and drop the files into the *Upload* area.
-Once the files are selected, the screen should resemble the following image:
+Select the **Upload** option within the **Objects** panel.

+Manually upload the required files by either using the file browser to select the `.zip` and `.yaml` files or dragging and dropping them into the designated upload area.
+Once the files are recognized, the screen should resemble the following image:

 ![lambdas3binaries Bucket Setup (2)](assets/s3_bucket_lambdas3bin_setup_2.png)

-Click **Upload** button to upload the files and you will have similar screen as shown in the image below:
+Click the **Upload** button to begin the upload.
+Once the upload is complete, a confirmation screen will be displayed:

 ![lambdas3binaries Bucket Setup (3)](assets/s3_bucket_lambdas3bin_setup_3.png)

-Once every file is uploaded, the binaries and CFT file will be listed within the **Objects** tab of the **lambdas3binaries** bucket:
+After a successful upload, the files will be listed under the **Objects** tab within the **`lambdas3binaries`** bucket:

 ![lambdas3binaries Bucket Setup (4)](assets/s3_bucket_lambdas3bin_setup_4.png)